mattpe/hyte-web-dev/11-documentation.md

    ...
    ```

-   - or create a separate config file: `apidoc.json`:
+   - or create a separate config file: `apidoc.json`, example of a more detailed configuration, where you can define the order of the endpoints, custom header and footer (in this case using separate markdown files) and other options:

      ```json
      {
-       "name": "apidoc-example",
+       "name": "My apidoc example",
        "version": "0.3.0",
        "description": "My apiDoc example project",
        "title": "Custom apiDoc browser title",